BananoCoin/bananojs/docs/documentation.md

 <a name="DepositUtil.receiveNanoDepositsForSeed"></a>

 ### DepositUtil.receiveNanoDepositsForSeed(seed, seedIx, representative, specificPendingBlockHash) ⇒ <code>Promise.&lt;object&gt;</code>
-Recieve deposits for a nano account with a given seed.
+Receive deposits for a nano account with a given seed.

 **Kind**: static method of [<code>DepositUtil</code>](#DepositUtil)
 **Returns**: <code>Promise.&lt;object&gt;</code> - returns the response returned by the receive.